scriptnull/vishnubharathi.codes/source/_posts/too-many-clocks-at-my-home.md

 If you are using an NTP daemon in production, make sure to have an alerting and monitoring setup for it.
 I learned that some people go to the extremes of plotting graphs against the clock skew and network latency between the machines in their system [^1].
 It might be good to have a sense of how much of a clock skew can usually happen while using NTP.
 100 to 500 milliseconds seem to be a practical estimate for clock skews [^2].

-### Reference clocks
+## Reference clocks

 You might be wondering if two clocks are out of sync, which one does the NTP consider a source of truth and adjust accordingly.

 To understand it, we have to visit where time comes from.
 Prepare to be amazed by [this list](https://en.wikipedia.org/wiki/Clock#History_of_time-measuring_devices) of all kinds of ways humans have been finding time so far in history.
 If you scroll to the bottom of the list, you will find two kinds of clocks that are of interest to us here.

-#### Quartz clock
+### Quartz clock

 > Quartz clocks are timepieces that use an [electronic oscillator](https://en.wikipedia.org/wiki/Electronic_oscillator) regulated by a [quartz](https://en.wikipedia.org/wiki/Quartz) crystal to keep time. [^3]

 If you ever wondered how your laptop shows the right time when you switch it off and turn it on after a month.
 The reason is that your laptop contains a quartz clock with a separate battery which runs always.
 When your operating system boots up, it gets the time from this clock.

-#### Atomic clock
+### Atomic clock

 > An atomic clock is a [clock](https://en.wikipedia.org/wiki/Clock) that measures time by monitoring the resonant frequency of atoms. [^4]

 Atomic clocks are the most accurate clocks in existence as of now.
-In fact, it is so accurate that we have to infer what a second is by using it :exploding_head:
+In fact, it is so accurate that we have to infer what a second is by using it 🤯

 > The second, symbol s, is the SI unit of time.
 It is defined by taking the fixed numerical value of the caesium frequency, the unperturbed ground-state hyperfine transition frequency of the caesium-133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s−1.